 However, the times differ for click rate, with the best times being:

 - 8 am

 18) Does day of the month affect open and click rates?

 Yes!
 The first day of the month has the highest open and click rates of any day of the month.

 19) How many emails are sent per day?

-There are 269 billion emails sent per day in 2017.
+There are 269 billion emails sent per day.
 Statista also forecasts that number to grow to 333 billion by 2022.
 So yeah, you have some competition for people’s inboxes!

 20) What percentage of all emails are spam?

 Almost half!
 Nearly 50% of all emails sent are spam.
 It’s worth noting that spam email is responsible for 48.16% of all email traffic around the world.

 21) How many email addresses do most people have?